WilliamGC05/Spring-2026-Capstone/Datasets/ReadMe.txt

 The first dataset I used was: https://www.kaggle.com/c/rsna-pneumonia-detection-challenge NOTE: you will have to accept the challenge on Kaggle (it should be fine though, the competition is done)
 The second dataset was: https://www.kaggle.com/datasets/sjagadeeshgiet/image-tamper-dataset

+(You can try to use the csv files, but honestly it might just be better to use the .ipynb file in the Algorithms folder and go through all the steps of the code)